TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 .. function:: dictConfig(config)

-    Takes the logging configuration from a dictionary.
+    Takes the logging configuration kutoka a dictionary.
 The contents of this dictionary are described in :ref:`logging-config-dictschema`
     below.